-In terms of clients, I have another raspberry pi setup specifically with LibreELEC (Kodi).
+In terms of clients, I have a raspberry pi 4 setup specifically with LibreELEC (Kodi).
 This has the Jellyfin add-on which allows me to view the contents of my media.
-This seperate raspberry pi is hooked up to my Samsung television and I'm able to control it with my normal TV remote, which is very slick.
+This seperate raspberry pi is hooked up to my Samsung television (via HDMI) and I'm able to control it with my normal TV remote, which is very slick.

 You probably now want some content to stream.
 I'm using Transmission, Radarr, Sonarr and Jackett to get that job done for me.
 The only tip I have is to make sure your file permissions are correct and that the user you install all this software to has access the directory you want to store your media.

-The media is stored on the 512GB microSD card.
+The virtual machine also has access to a 1TB hard drive for the storage of media.
 I never re-watch the movies or TV shows I watch.
 They are scheduled, watched and occasionally pruned.
 I'm not much of a data hoarder in this regard.

 I have been self hosting my own media for a while.
 I've only just recently got into nextcloud, bitwarden and pleroma and the fediverse.
 I do enjoy trying out incredible free and open source software.
 I'm deeply fascinated by what computers can do.

 I hope you've enjoyed the detailed and lengthy write up and hopefully you've found it useful.